Skip to content

 Am I just fear-mongering now?
 It's possible, but I just wonder if we are going to hear in about 20 years that the Social Insurance Number will go from being a 9 digit number to either:

-Those would be simple fixes, except then every and any program that used the SIN for identification would need to be recoded.
+These fixes would be simple.
+However, every program that used the SIN for identification would need to be recoded.
 Can you say Y2K ? .

 My parents got me a card back when I was little – likely to do with RESP contributions.
 All I know is I have this horrible, bubble-letter signature on the card from when I was about 10.
 My fiancé laughs at me about it because it looks so childish on such an important piece of information.
 Not that I really use the card for anything considering that number just gets rattled off automatically 🙂